 Now, the grand finale – publishing your code.
 My only recommendation is to pick a reliable hosting for your .evc files.
 Once live, the new .evc contents will replace the current implementation in the target apps.
 It’s also a good idea to include the application version number with the .evc file request.
 At some point, as you might have multiple app versions using .evc files, it’s advisable to be able to swap contents per app version to avoid interlocks.

-Let's talk about the security aspect of the tool as promised.
+As promised, let's discuss the tool's security aspect.
 If the .evc hosting is compromised, an attacker could potentially cause significant harm to the end-users' devices.
 Although limiting the number of widgets that can be remotely updated may help reduce the risk, it does not eliminate the possibility of turning your app into ransomware or a cryptocurrency miner.
+Thus, Flutter development services should ensure only specific parts of the app can be updated and maintain strict control over which resources the remote code can access.

-This potential security risk was identified early on in the development process, and as a result, by default, your remote code does not have access to any resources on the disk or the network.
-However, if your use case requires granting access to potentially risky resources, you can still specify which directories on the disk and which domains on the web can be accessed, providing a more granular level of control over the security of your application.
+This potential security risk was identified early on in the development process, and as a result, your remote code does not have access to any resources on the disk or the network by default.
+However, suppose your use case requires granting access to potentially risky resources.
+In that case, you can still specify which directories on the disk and which domains on the web can be accessed, providing a more granular level of control over the security of your application.

 Before integrating flutter_eval into your app, there are several considerations to keep in mind.
 Some of these have been mentioned earlier, but here is a condensed set of guidelines to follow: